Burgerittoville: A Food Destination For 15 Years

 “The Burgeritto outsells everything else on the menu, but dozens upon dozens of customers tell us that we have the greatest french fries, onion rings, milkshakes, and hot wings in Connecticut,” Rebecco said.
 “We have a customer that lives in Boston and travels for work to New York twice a month.
 We see him four times a month — on his way to and from to get his Burgeritto, fries, and black-and-white shake.”

-Not only does the food entice people’s taste buds, but so do Burgerittoville’s wide selection of beverages.
+Not only does the food entice people’s taste buds, but so does Burgerittoville’s wide selection of beverages.

 There are more than 90 beers and 40 wines available, as well as fully stocked liquor shelves in the bar/dining room.